GoogleCloudPlatform/gke-networking-recipes/services/multi-cluster/ilb/README.md

 NOTE: Follow only steps 1-4 in the given link to create the cluster and set the context in kubectl client.
 Its not necessary to set up hub, MCS etc for communication via ILB private IP address.

-3. There are two manifests in this folder:
+3. There is app.yaml kubernetes manifest file in this folder :

     - app.yaml is the manifest for the `whereami` Deployment and Service of type load balancer.
 It is also possible to specify the load balancer ip address belonging to subnet CIDR ranges to ensure a stable ip address endpoint for dependant services

 4. Now log into `gke-1` and deploy the app.yaml manifest.
-You can configure these contexts as shown [here](../../../cluster-setup.md).

     ```bash
     $ kubectl --context=gke-1 apply -f app.yaml